bastianhs/Tucil3_13522034/README.md

 6. The result will be displayed on the right side.
    The result is also displayed in the terminal.
    Note:
-   If the result is not displayed, it means there is no path from the start word to the end word.
+   If the result is not displayed in the GUI, it means there is no path from the start word to the end word.

 ## Author
 Bastian H. Suryapratama